-It is now twenty years since I completed my doctoral research into Australian men’s profeminist politics, Feminism as ‘Men’s Business’.
+It’s now twenty years since I completed my doctoral research into Australian men’s profeminist politics, Feminism as ‘Men’s Business’.
 This project looked at a group of men engaged in profeminist politics in Brisbane in the 1990s as part of the group Men Against Sexual Assault (MASA).
-This particular group had an active life of around seven years, ending (coincidentally?) at the time of the first incarnation of Hanson’s One Nation politics in Queensland.
+This particular group had an active life of around seven years, ending (coincidentally?) withf the first incarnation of Hanson’s One Nation politics in Queensland.

 The principle research question — How was it possible for men to engage in a politics ostensibly against their own interests? — was answered through an exploration of the notion of ‘men’s interests’, which uncovered a much broader understanding of that term.
 My conclusion — that these men were not simply pursuing an ‘altruistic politics’, doing ‘what is right’, but that their own interests were also served through profeminism.
 It did not find favour with everyone in the group, but made sense: in any authentic liberation politics, one’s interests must be at stake.

-I have been looking back at this period recently, (not at the research itself, with which I remain satisfied), but at the thinking that I and a number of the men had about the possible future for such a politics, in particular, the notion that one shouldn’t pursue a profeminist politics on its own but incorporate it into a broader politics about inequality.
-Inequality is inflected by multiple issues including those of gender, sexuality, race, ethnicity and class, and not one these can suffice as a politics around inequality on its own.
+I have been looking back at this period recently, at the thinking that I and a number of the men had about the possible future for such a politics, in particular, the notion that one shouldn’t pursue a profeminist politics on its own but incorporate it into a broader politics about inequality.
+Inequality is inflected by multiple issues including those of gender, sexuality, race, ethnicity and class, and not one of these can suffice as a politics around inequality on its own.
 Focusing on one aspect seems often at the expense of acknowledging others.

 Perhaps the thinking that profeminist politics should be part of a broader politics also reflected a feeling at the time that feminist politics had been largely successful, that much of the work had been done, and, ironically, you could measure this success by the strength of the backlash against feminist gains.